AramMeem-ToYou-Back/merchant-public-api-client/Readme.md

-# Java client for ToYou Public API
+# Java client for ToYou Integration API

-This sample client to ToYou Public API aimed at helping merchants and third-party developers to better understand how the Public API works and how they should use it to integrate their systems with ToYou.
+This sample client to ToYou Integration API aimed at helping merchants and third-party developers to better understand how the Integration API works and how they should use it to integrate their systems with ToYou.

 ## Project structure